 You can also enjoy live music at the peer All summer long from 8:30-11:30 p.m. enjoy live music at the Pier at Garden City.

 While not free, the following things are more affordable than many paid fun options.

-The pier at garden city is also an affordable place to fish from and is open late for night time fishing, which is so much cooler.
-I would day fish with the kids because given the all-night crowds you might want to keep them away from the late-night fishing crowds.
+The pier at the garden city is also an affordable place to fish from and is open late for nighttime fishing, which is so much cooler.
+I would say fish with the kids because given the all-night crowds you might want to keep them away from the late-night fishing crowds.

 Here you can surf fish as well if you have the gear and that is a fun thing to learn to do once you master your cast.